Radarami already has 19 translations!

 And now to the news!

-With lots of work and much patience, the 19th translation of the ‘Read and Connect” series: Sheryl Sandberg’s Lean In: Women, Work and the Will to Lead” is finally here!
+With lots of work and much patience, the 19th translation of the ‘Read and Connect” series: Sheryl Sandberg’s Lean In: Women, Work and the Will to Lead” is finally here !
 First published in 2013, The book soared to the top of bestseller lists internationally, igniting global conversations about women and ambition.
 The author draws on her own experience of working in some of the world's most successful businesses and looks at what women can do to help themselves, and make the small changes in their life that can effect change on a more universal scale.
-We are very excited to challenge Georgian readers on this issues.
+We are very excited to challenge Georgian readers on these issues.

 Soon enough this book will be available to more than a hundred locations all around Georgia, in the bookstores, libraries, community centers and other social places.
 And don’t forget that in bookstores it will be sold for as little as 2 Gel (that is less than 1$).

 Our team also prepared two videos this autumn, targeted towards our readers.
-In this first video, we gathered famous journalists and writers from Georgia to raise awareness about the Russian Propaganda through promoting our 18th translation “Nothing is True and Everything is Possible: Surreal Heart of New Russia” by Peter Pomerantsev.
-And this second video summarizes our tour in the regions during the last summer and invites our readers to create Tabuni, Radarami Reading Group, in their own community.
+In the first video, we gathered famous journalists and writers from Georgia to raise awareness about the Russian Propaganda through promoting our 18th translation “Nothing is True and Everything is Possible: Surreal Heart of New Russia” by Peter Pomerantsev.
+And the second video summarizes our tour in the regions during the last summer and invites our readers to create Tabuni, Radarami Reading Group, in their own community.
 Through the Georgian version of our page, anyone can register in seconds, it is super easy.
 We have already gathered more than 50 volunteers who are eager to become facilitators for the upcoming book discussion meetings.
 We look forward to receiving feedback from them and we hope to keep supplying all the hungry readers with the new, thought provoking translations.

 And all this will not be possible without your help!
 Thank you all for your continued support once again!